jundalisay/superb/content/en/research/bacon/learning/book-2/part-16.md

 ---
 heading: Part 14
 title: "Transitive Rational Knowledge"
-weight: 1
+weight: 34
-description: ""
+description: "The fourth kind of rational knowledge is the transitive"
 image: "/covers/learning.jpg"
 icon: /icons/bacon.png
 author: Francis Bacon
 ---

-XVI.
-(1) The fourth kind of rational knowledge is the transitive.
+{{< s v="16" >}} (1) The fourth kind of rational knowledge is the transitive.

 It concerns the expressing or transferring our knowledge to others, as "tradition" or "delivery".